Skip to main content

 1. API Ecosystems: Developers use APIs to build new applications.

-2. Industry-Specific Platforms: Tailored platforms for niche markets.
-For instance, a platform for medical device manufacturers.
+2. Industry-Specific Platforms: Tailored platforms for niche markets, for instance, a platform for medical device manufacturers.

 3. Blockchain-Based Platforms: Enhancing transparency and security.